Libensemble/libensemble/docs/FAQ.rst

 AssertionError - Idle workers
 -----------------------------

-**"AssertionError: Should not wait for workers when all workers are idle."**
+**AssertionError: Should not wait for workers when all workers are idle.**

 with ``mpiexec -np 1 python [calling script].py``